Where to See the Brightest Holiday Lights in the Hudson Valley

 Wappingers Falls

 Kevin McCurdy’s Christmas classic is a Hudson Valley mainstay.
-This year’s iteration brings the party outdoors for a festive Winter Wonderland Walk.
+Celebrating its 20th anniversary, this year’s iteration will be the biggest show yet with over 15 attractions.
 Perfect for families, this magical holiday journey takes visitors through an illuminated Gingerbread Village, past magical musical trees, and into the Christmas Canyon for a laser lights show.
 Reservations are required, so make sure you get your tickets ahead of time.

 Lights on Six